Chekadanov tabbed as MVC Goalkeeper of the Year

-Nate Boyden is in his second season as an assistant coach at Loyola University Chicago.
+Nate Boyden is set to begin his fourth season on the coaching staff at Loyola University Chicago.
 The 2016 season will be his first in the role of Associate Head Coach.
 Boyden, who helped UC Santa Barbara to a NCAA runner-up finish as a player in 2004, spent the 2012 campaign as an assistant coach at Bradley University before arriving in Rogers Park.
 He also serves as the team's recruiting coordinator.

 "Nate is a fantastic addition to our staff for many reasons," Loyola head coach Neil Jones said.
 "First and foremost Nate is a great person who cares about the student-athletes, and places heavy emphasis on the positive soccer and academic experiences that are the cornerstone of the Loyola men's soccer program.
 On top of that, Nate is an outstanding young coach whose experiences as a collegiate and professional soccer player will be invaluable to our student-athletes, and the Loyola men's soccer program as a whole."